 EMPLOYEE CANNOT SUE EMPLOYER AFTER BEING INJURED ON THE JOB – EXCEPT FOR WORKERS COMPENSATION ONLY

 However, there is a trade-off that the employees have to make because of the MN workers compensation system.
-The part of the trade-off that is good for the employee is that the employee doesn’t have to prove the employer was at fault, and even gets workers compensation if the accident or injury is the employee’s own fault.
-The part of the trade-off that is good for the employer is that the employee’s workers compensation benefits are limited, and the employee cannot sue the employer (or a co-employee) for pain and suffering even if the accident or injury is completely the employer’s fault.
+The part of the system that is good for the employee is that the employee doesn’t have to prove the employer was at fault, and even gets workers compensation if the accident or injury is the employee’s own fault.
+The trade-off, that is good for the employer, is that the employee’s workers compensation benefits are limited, and the employee cannot sue the employer (or a co-employee) for pain and suffering even if the accident or injury is completely the employer’s fault.
 This is called the exclusivity or exclusive remedy provision.
 Even if the workers compensation insurance company denies a claim, the employer can still assert exclusive remedy as a defense to any lawsuit by the employee for an on the job accident injury.

 The laws and insurance issues can be somewhat complex after a worker suffers a workplace or on the job injury.
 If you are injured on the job and would like to discuss your rights, you are welcome to call and speak with a personal injury lawyer at our office for a free consultation.
 We will listen to you and ask you questions about your situation so we can advise you of your rights.